 Is your glass half empty or half full?

 Do you tell yourself that you are capable of everything or that you are not good enough?

-You see, happiness as well as unhappiness is a choice, and it’s thoroughly up to you how you look at your life and ultimately how you live it.
+It’s thoroughly up to you how you look at your life and ultimately how you live it.